-- In Chapter 2, the vision of the pan-European Data Factory is shortly introduced, together with key terminology used in the remainder of this document; - In Chapter 3, a representative operations scenario is depicted, both from the perspective of rail operations, and from a technical perspective; - In Chapter 4, the envisioned contributor concept of the Data Factory is introduced, and roles are defined; - In Chapter 5, key Data Factory use cases are identified, with a distinction between general use cases and technical use cases especially relevant for the pan-European Data Factory backbone network in the center of this study, and requirements derived from the identified use cases are listed; - In Chapter 6, legal, regulatory and Cyber-security related aspects are identified that have to be considered in the realization of the pan-European Data Factory. - Finally, in Chapter 7, this document is concluded with a summary and the expected next steps in the study.
+- In Chapter 2, the envisioned contributor concept of the Data Factory is introduced, and roles are defined, as a basis for the use case and requirement derivation in the subsequent chapter; - In Chapter 3, key Data Factory use cases are identified, with a distinction between general use cases and technical use cases especially relevant for the pan-European Data Factory backbone network in the center of this study, and requirements derived from the identified use cases are listed; - In Chapter 4, legal, regulatory and Cyber-security related aspects are identified that have to be considered in the realization of the pan-European Data Factory. - Finally, in Chapter 5, this document is concluded with a summary and the expected next steps in the study.